nextcloud/documentation/developer_manual/app/configuration.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 The config that allows the app to set global, app and user settings can be injected from the ServerContainer.
-All values are saved as strings and must be casted to the correct value.
+All values are saved as strings and must be cast to the correct value.

 .. code-block:: php